10 Essential Anki Add-ons for All Medical Students

 Every since Anki 2.1 came out, all of the add-ons which worked for 2.0 could no longer be used for 2.1.
 The old add-ons never worked with the new ones.

 As time has passed, this has become a much more minor issue.
 Developers have been able to update their code as it has been out for over two years.
 However, always check at the top of the add-on page which version of Anki it is compatible with.

 Other Things to Check Before Downloading an Add-on

 Here are some things you need to check before downloading any add-on:

-- Latest release date – Any add-on which hasn’t been updated in 2 years I would stay away from.
+- Latest release date – I would avoid any add-on that hasn’t been updated in 2 years.

 - The number of likes vs dislikes – This is important as it gives you an indication as to how good it is.
 If an add-on has over 20% of dislikes (e.g. 100 likes and 20 dislikes), then be careful.

-- Reviews – The written reviews at the bottom of the Anki add-on page will give an insight into how other people have found the add-on to be.
+- Reviews – The written reviews at the bottom of the Anki add-on page will give an insight into how other people have found the add-on.

 Note that this article assumes some basic knowledge of how Anki works.
-Therefore, if you are completely new to Anki, check out this article on What Is Anki and Why Everyone Uses It.
+Therefore, if you are entirely new to Anki, check out this article on What Is Anki and Why Everyone Uses It.